 Screening tenants is crucial in order to run a successful real estate business.
 Performing proper screening allows you to avoid bad tenants, find high quality renters, minimize evictions, reduce turnover… the list goes on.
 It can be difficult to find qualified tenants, and that’s exactly why you need to screen tenants.
 Just because an applicant gives off all the right vibes — they’re organized, punctual, charismatic — doesn’t mean they’ll make a good tenant.
 And the reverse can also be true.
 The only way to truly discern which applicants are most qualified is to implement a thorough tenant screening process.

-To help you find the most qualified tenants to fill your vacancies, we’ll go over 4 steps to create an effective tenant screening system.
+To help you find the most qualified tenants to fill your vacancies, we’ll go over 4 steps to help you effectively screen tenants.
 You’ll be feeling better prepared the next time you have to sign a new tenant.

 Step 1: Outline the Tenant Screening Process

-First thing’s first, you need to lay out what exactly your tenant screening process will include.
+First thing’s first, you need to lay out how you will screen tenants.
 It’s best to start with a game plan and go from there.

 In your screening process, you should:

 - Require a rental application

 - Call employer references